 Students should try in the first instance to resolve any academic and procedural issues with their advisor or other members of their committee.
 If that fails or is inappropriate, they may approach the chairs of UAP or GIA as relevant.
 They may also approach the Director of SPIA.
-If the matter is not resolvable within SPIA, the Graduate School provides a confidential and informal process through the Ombudsperson, http://www.graduate.ombudsman.vt.edu/.
+If the matter is not resolvable within SPIA, the Graduate School provides a confidential and informal process through the Ombudsperson.
 Communication resolves most problems.